 Librarians are tools.
 Your tuition pays for their salary and for the resources in the library.
 Nothing makes a librarian happier than having someone ask them to help with research – these folks got advanced degrees in doing just that!
 So make sure you get to know your college librarian – especially the one who sits at the desk with the sign “Research Librarian.”
 They can help you more than you ever realized.

 Not All Information is Created Equal

 Did you know that not all information is worth using?
 A website, a newspaper, a book, a magazine, a journal article, Wikipedia – all of these have information, but only some of them have worthwhile information.
+Using peer-reviewed information is really important if you want an A+ research paper!
 If the term “peer-reviewed” is unfamiliar or unknown to you, it’s time to learn what that word means, because peer-reviewed information is what counts in college research.

 Peer-reviewed means that a researcher’s peers review what the researcher published, to make sure that it’s valid and accurate information.
 They check the researcher’s methods (how they investigated their question), their data (to make sure it’s accurate and not just made-up or collected in a way that would invalidate the researcher’s results), and their results.
 They also suggest additional sources that the researcher may have left out, overlooked, or not known about when they wrote their research and published it, to improve it and make it better.
 Think of peer review as crowdsourcing for research; it works pretty much the same way.